My rating: 3 of 5 stars

 Joan Didion, though a journalist and a novelist, is a lyric writer.
 Purporting to give facts or tell a story, she conveys her own sensibility.
 I praised her for it when reviewing Play It as It Lays, as good a lyric novel as I’ve ever read; compare her to Eliot, Stevens, Moore, and even Poe, I said.

-A Book of Common Prayer, her 1977 third novel, makes such praise difficult or impossible.
+A Book of Common Prayer, her 1977 third novel, makes such praise difficult.
 Didion’s sensibility is still the main event, but then this is supposed to be a political novel.
-A political novel against politics, yes, but even that should tell us something about why political people do what they do and believe what they believe, and Didion’s narrator—sounding like the voice of Didion’s essays—doesn’t know, that or anything else:
+A political novel against politics, yes, but even that should tell us something about why political people do what they do and believe what they believe, and Didion’s narrator—sounding like the voice of Didion’s essays—doesn’t know that or anything else:

 I am an anthropologist who has lost faith in her own method, who stopped believing that observable behavior defined anthropos.
 I studied under Kroeber at California and worked with Lévi-Strauss at São Paulo, classified several societies, catalogued their rites and attitudes on occasions of birth, copulation, initiation and death; did extensive and well-regarded studies on the rearing of female children in the Mato Gross and along certain tributaries of Rio Xingu, and still I did not know why any one of these female children did or did not do anything at all.